firecracker-microvm/firecracker/docs/snapshotting/snapshot-support.md

   Please see [Vsock device limitations](#vsock-device-limitations).
 - Poor entropy and replayable randomness when resuming multiple microvms which deal with cryptographic secrets.
 Please see [Snapshot security and uniqueness](#snapshot-security-and-uniqueness).
+- Snapshotting on arm64 works for both GICv2 and GICv3 enabled guests.
+  However, restoring between different GIC version is not possible.

 ## Firecracker Snapshotting characteristics